What You Need to Know About Property Investment in Singapore (2018 Update)

 - Those who are not citizens of Singapore, a registered Singaporean company, a limited liability partnership, or a Singaporean society is defined as a foreign individual or entity

-- The properties in Singapore are divided in two major categories – ‘restricted property’ and ‘non-restricted’ property; needless to say, the ‘restricted’ properties are out of bounds for non-residents of Singapore unless with the necessary approval from the government in advance
+- The properties in Singapore are divided into two major categories – ‘restricted property’ and ‘non-restricted’ property; needless to say, the ‘restricted’ properties are out of bounds for non-residents of Singapore unless with the necessary approval from the government in advance

 - Here’s the governmental page on restrictions on foreign ownership of restricted property for your reference